May 25, 2018

 Data processing consent policies are statements shown to a contact before they submit their personal information and confirmation of consent to you.

-• Apply data consent policies for all active events.
+5. Apply data consent policies for all events.

-For all future events and all events currently in progress, apply your data consent policies so you can capture consent for any new registrations.
+Apply your data consent policies consistently so you can capture consent for all registrations.

 Event planners require a process to track and record each time you export data or create a report that can be accessed by third parties, and each time such data is accessed.